 It’s possible that Pelosi mentioned her Catholicism as shorthand for “the nature of the fetus is a religious belief for me, so I can’t make policy about it.”
 That’s the embarrassing outcome when a member of Congress mistakenly believes that the Constitution demands separation of faith from life.
 Seriously, though, if Pelosi were to recuse herself from every debate and vote that touched on a matter of Catholic belief, she’d only need to spend about ten hours a week in Washington.

-“Sacred” has never looked so shabby.
+“Sacred” has never sounded so shabby.